Butt3r3dBiscuit/Logic-Proof/index.md

 ---

-**In mathematics, the Apollonian logic builds the staircase, but it’s the Dionysian imagination that dares to ascend into the unknown.**
+**In mathematics, the Apollonian logic builds the staircase, but it’s the Dionysian imagination that envisions it's destination.**